Down from the Moreno bridge, this wall mural gives a quick lesson on Ecuador. All the familiar Ecuador themes are presented in public here.

 There is a pig spread eagled on the wall.
 Ecuadorians love pork and in the mercado you see roasted pigs laid out for the lunch trade.

-A woman washes clothes in the river.
+A woman washes her families clothes in the river.

 There are candles and a church at the top of a winding road.
 There are Inca symbols, spirit faces, and corn.